alexv7/Games/TowersofHanoi/README.md

-Towers of Hanoi game built with Ruby on Rails.
+Towers of Hanoi game built with Ruby.

 To play, type on your command line: ruby TowersofHanoi.rb